Understanding & Protecting Your Intellectual Property

 Agreements to Protect Confidential Information

 An understanding of how to create a confidential relationship with third parties where one does not otherwise exist is also important.
 Not all NDA non-disclosure agreements are the same.
-This means use of proper language that supports the intended purpose for disclosure in the first instance is also vital.
+This means the use of proper language that supports the intended purpose for disclosure in the first instance is also vital.
 Use of the wrong type of agreement can be fatal when attempting to enforce an agreement.
 Relationships with employees, consultants, manufacturers of a process or product formula, bookkeepers, prospective investors or purchasers in your company, and parties making introductions (finders) for possible transactions are all examples of third parties that require NDA non-disclosure agreements, with differing terms and conditions.

 ‘Confidential Information’ is information that is not public knowledge (such as certain financial data, test results, or trade secrets) and that is viewed as the property of the holder.